Sites

 Site Usage

-Refers to the general usage of the site by it's inhabitants.
-This attribute includes the optoins for 'Habitation' and 'Decorative' referring to whether the site was used for habitation and/or contains works of art.
+Describes the general usage of the site by its inhabitants, with options including 'Habitation' and 'Decorative,' indicating whether the site was used for living quarters and/or contains artistic works.

 Date Range Min and Max

-The Date Range of the site is gleaned from what we know from our researched sources about the site.
-It is also informed by the oldest and youngest dates on the related specimens that were found within the locality.
+The site's date range is derived from research sources and is informed by the oldest and youngest dates associated with specimens found within the locality.

 Location